-A&OE Method - In 2012, we implemented a new approach to reserving for unpaid Adjusting & Other Expenses (A&OE).
+A&OE Method-During 2012, we began to implement a new approach to reserving for unpaid Adjusting & Other Expenses (A&OE).
 This method is referred to as the "Wendy Johnson Method" where historical A&OE payments are measured against certain claim units to develop an average rate for projecting into future years.
 These claim units are defined as a means of measuring the overall level of claim activity in a year as follows: